sarathganapathy/LightJS/README.md

 # LightJS
-Light weight superfast JavaScript library with Virtual DOM implementation, LightJs does not use any third party dependency.
+Light weight super fast JavaScript library with Virtual DOM implementation, LightJs does not use any third party dependency.
 * It is very useful in developing component based web applications.
 * Uses props and state for data management.
-* Has similar lifecycles compared to react.
+* Has similar lifeCycles compared to react.
 * Auto redraw when set state is called.
 * Has its own publisher / subscriber chanel for communication between components.
 * Maintains components as child nodes for updating and redrawing when state changes.